 - Purchase a season pass for unlimited access to skiing and flying.

 - Purchase a day-pass for skiing and flying.

 - Purchase a single lift-pass.
 If it’s not flyable, pilots can download and come back to fly another day.

-The North Launch: N/NE
+North Launch: N/NE (Novice)

 Turn left at the top of the chair lift and you are there.
 The top of Dan’s Descent provides a nice smooth launch on a gradual slope suitable for all levels or pilots as well as tandem launches.
 Be sure to leave enough room when setting up your wing to allow skiers to pass by.
 This launch is closer to the landing zone, but if launching in stronger winds, be prepared to use your speed bar to ensure you reach the landing zone with adequate height.
 You can sometimes catch lift on one of the lower two benches or possibly along the west side of the launch.
-It is possible to launch with Northwest wind, but it will be crossed making launch conditions more advanced.
+It is possible to launch with northwest wind, but it will be crossed making launch conditions more advanced (Intermediate or Advanced rating is advised).
 This is also a descent launch for no-wind forward launches .
 There is no speed-flying permitted at Sima… only paragliding.
 Sima management asks that once clear of the first knoll, pilots do not swoop below tree level and ensure at least 100’ is maintained above chair lift at all times.
 Landing is only permitted in the designated landing zone along the Copper Trail.

-The Upper South Launch: S/SE
+Upper South Launch: S/SE (Intermediate)

-The Lower South Launch: S/SW
+Lower South Launch: S/SW (Advanced)